surajvb/Easy-Buy-Store/README.md

 # Easy-Buy-Store
-An E-commerce site Developed MERN stack technologies
+An E-commerce site Developed using MERN stack technologies